Dodgers vs. Padres Player Props Betting Odds

 Freeman Stats

-- Freeman has 10 doubles, five home runs, 19 walks and 14 RBI (42 total hits).
-He has swiped four bases.
+- Freeman has 12 doubles, seven home runs, 19 walks and 20 RBI (47 total hits).
+He has swiped five bases.

-- Freeman hopes to build on a six-game hitting streak in this matchup.
-During his last 10 outings he is hitting .366 with five doubles, two home runs, five walks and six RBI.
+- Freeman hopes to build on a two-game hitting streak in this matchup.
+During his last five outings he is hitting .238 with two doubles, two home runs, two walks and six RBI.

 Freeman Recent Games